steppers/codea-community-repo/README.md

 Simple as that!
 You should now have access to many user created Codea projects available to Download, Run & Edit all from within Codea itself.

+- To download a project, simply tap it.
+The title will turn purple to let you know it's downloading, then green when it's finished.
+- To run a project that's been downloaded, either tap it in the WebRepo project or run it in Codea like any other project.

 To top it all off, if there's an update to the WebRepo project, it'll update itself automatically!

-To download a project, simply tap it.
-The title will turn purple to let you know it's downloading, then green when it's finished.

-To run a project that's been downloaded, either tap it in the WebRepo project or directly in Codea like any other project.

 ![iPad](https://github.com/steppers/codea-community-repo/raw/main/screenshots/1.0_ipad.jpg)